Endothermic self-interacting dark matter in Milky Way-like dark matter haloes: Methods

 \subsubsection{Implementation in the simulations}

 To model the DM interactions, we use the same algorithm used in \citet{Vogelsberger2019}, which we summarise here.
 Though the physical model is based on fundamental DM particles, in practice, these particles are represented by macroscopic simulation particles with masses as given in Section \ref{sec:methods_sims}.
-Although they represent many fundamental DM particles, each simulation particle exists in only one state (ground or excited).
-At each time step, a particle is randomly assigned to either scatter inelastically, scatter elastically with a particle in the same state, scatter elastically with a particle in the other state, or not scatter.
-If a particle is assigned to scatter, a nearby particle in an appropriate state is chosen to scatter with.
-The probabilities determining these assignments are based on the surrounding excited and ground state particle densities and the relative velocities between the particles.
+Although they represent many fundamental DM particles, each simulation particle exists in only one state (ground or excited) and represent a population of particles entirely in that state.
+This population of fundamental particles similarly scatters together with the simulation particle.
+The scattering frequency determined from $\sigma/m_\chi$ is therefore dependent on the simulation particle mass rather than the fundamental $m_\chi$ and these scattering events happen less frequently than would occur for individual particles.
+Over the course of the simulation, the total amount of dark matter that scatters is consistent with if they had scattered as fundamental particles.
+Only the zoom particles in the simulations experience scattering, and the background particles interact only gravitationally as in CDM.